z3r0-c001995/seeker/README.md

-# 🔎 Seeker - Advanced Search System
+# 🔎 Seeker - Search System

 🚀 **Seeker** is a modern search platform that allows users to find **names, numbers, and images** efficiently.
 It features **real-time searching** using AJAX and MySQL, ensuring a **smooth user experience** without page reloads.